-- Clearly defined corporate governance structures and delegated authorities. - Clear lines of responsibility each operating business and function has clearly defined lines of responsibility. - Financial reporting control procedures and systems. - The internal control system of each business and function including policies, control procedures and systems which are regularly reviewed. - Reliable information and communication at all levels of the organisation. - Control functions to oversee and monitor the system of internal control; and - Risk management frameworks the risks to which UHIOML is exposed are identified and appropriately managed.
+- Clearly defined corporate governance structures and delegated authorities. - Clear lines of responsibility each operating business and function has clearly defined lines of responsibility. - Financial reporting control procedures and systems. - The internal control system of each business and function including policies, control procedures and systems which are regularly reviewed. - Reliable information and communication at all levels of the organisation. - Control functions to oversee and monitor the system of internal control; and - Risk management frameworks the risks to which UIIOM is exposed are identified and appropriately managed.

-UHIOML promotes the importance of appropriate internal controls via an Utmost Group-wide Internal Control Policy which:
+UIIOM promotes the importance of appropriate internal controls via a Group-wide Internal Control Policy which:

-- Ensures that all personnel are aware of their role in the system of internal control. - Ensures a consistent implementation of the system of internal control across the Group, including UHIOML. - Establishes monitoring and reporting mechanisms for decision making processes; and - Establishes processes for employees to raise concerns ("Whistleblowing").
+- Expects that all personnel are aware of their role in the system of internal control. - Provides for a consistent implementation of the system of internal control across company. - Establishes monitoring and reporting mechanisms for decision making processes; and - Establishes processes for employees to raise concerns ("Whistleblowing").

-The implementation and maintenance of the system of internal control in UHIOML is the responsibility of its executive directors and senior management, with ultimate responsibility resting with the UHIOML Board.
+The implementation and maintenance of the system of internal control in UIIOM is the responsibility of its executive directors and senior management, with ultimate responsibility resting with the UIIOM Board.